Posts Tagged ‘community’

 Working Together

 We run the park in partnership with the local authority.
 They own it and they deal with the day to day upkeep so we can innovate.
-For instance one project is our outdoor excersize.
+For instance one project is around outdoor excersize.
 Adults and children working out together in the park … this works on all levels but most of all because there is no funding for pretty green spaces but there is for health.
-Parks are outdoor gyms, we can keep people healthy and make our groups sustainable by applying for grants for things like walking groups, Running groups etc…
+Parks are outdoor gyms, we can keep people healthy and make our groups sustainable by applying for grants for things like walking groups, running groups etc…

 Cotteridge Park